 Key Stage 3 (Years 7, 8 & 9)

-In art students develop skills of creativity and learn how to work independently, collaboratively and proficiently.
+In art lessons, students develop skills of creativity and of working independently, collaboratively and proficiently.
+Year 7 topics include sewing, perspective drawing and 3D construction.

 Key Stage 4 (Years 10 & 11)